Benjamin Orr: Milkwood: 1970–1972

-In the early 1970s, after moving to Boston, Massachusetts, the two musicians formed the folk trio Milkwood with guitarist Jim Goodkind.
-The group was named after the Dylan Thomas verse play Under Milk Wood.
-In 1972, the group released one album, How's the Weather? under Paramount Records which failed to chart.
+In the early 1970s, after moving to Boston, Massachusetts, the two musicians formed the folk rock trio Milkwood with guitarist Jim Goodkind.
+The group was named after the Dylan Thomas verse play Under Milk Wood (1954).
+In 1972, the group released one studio album, How's the Weather? under Paramount Records which failed to chart.
 From the list of songs on the album, Orr wrote "Lincoln Park".

 Various groups: Ocasek & Orr, Richard and the Rabbits

 Remaining in Boston, the duo Ocasek and Orr then formed another band, Richard and the Rabbits, featuring keyboardist Greg Hawkes.

 Cap'n Swing: 1975–1976

 This was followed by another Ocasek and Orr band, Cap'n Swing, "an almost famous band".
 The additional band members included guitarist Elliot Easton, Greg Hawkes, Todd Roberto, Danny (Schliftman) Louis, and Glenn Evans.

 They would perform songs such as "City Lights", "Jezebel", "Strawberry Moonlight", "Will You Still Love Me Tonight", and "Come Back Down".
 A few of these songs would make an appearance in the early days of the Cars, in 1977.
 In later years, there was a CD released labeled the Jezebel album, which contained demos.

 After the group broke up in 1976, Orr, Ocasek, Hawkes, Easton and drummer David Robinson formed the Cars.